-Estimates controlling for age effects, normalized year effects and total energy intake from food.
+Estimates from the regression of fruit and vegetables portions on cohorts controlling for age effects, normalized year effects and total energy intake from food.
 SE = HC2 robust standard errors.
 Data from year 1 to year 4 of the rolling program of the National Diet and Nutrition Survey. aIncluding fruit juice bExcluding fruit juice *Significant at the 0.05 level, +Significant at the 0.10 level.

 References of the Supplementary Material